pantheon-systems/documentation/source/content/ssh-keys.md

       Agent pid 86810
       ```

    * For Windows users, run `start-ssh-agent`.
-The output confirms that the agent has started.
-Enter the passphrase, if it has previously been set.
+The output confirms the agent has started.
+Enter the passphrase, if it was previously set.

       ```bash{promptUser: user}
       start-ssh-agent